snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step6.md

 ## Updating and Adding Parameters

-We adjust `top_core` to account for the addition of the bottom plenum, add the hydraulic diameter of the riser, `riser_Dh`, and add a Darcy coefficient for the plenums, `c_drag`.
+We adjust `top_core` to account for the addition of the bottom plenum, add the hydraulic diameter of the riser, `riser_Dh`, add a Darcy coefficient for the plenums, `c_drag`, and reduce the `thermal_mass_scaling` to $0.1$ to accelerate convergence to steady-state.
 The new set of parameters is given by:

 !listing htgr/generic-pbr-tutorial/step6.i start=outlet_pressure end=Mesh